Idlurugu: Worship

 The cult center of Idlurugu, as well as a location where the trial by water could be undertaken, was Id (modern Hit) on the Euphrates.
 There are known instances of individuals from as far west as Emar and as far east as Elam arriving there to undergo the trial, in addition to inhabitants of Mari and northern Mesopotamia.
 In the south, at least from the Middle Babylonian period onward the traditional center of river ordeal was seemingly Parak-māri, most likely located in a presently unknown area south of Nippur.
 In a neo-Babylonian text known as Nebuchadnezzar, King of Justice, the ordeal takes place near Sippar.

 Two temples of the river god are listed in the so-called "Canonical Temple List," though their locations are unknown.
 One of them simply bore the name E-Idlurgu ("house of Idlurugu"), while the other's name is not fully preserved, but also contains the name Idlurugu.
 They should not be confused with the E-idlurugukalamma ("House of the river ordeal of the land"), a temple of Ningal in Ur.
 In later times, Idlurugu and his wife Kiša were also worshiped in Assur, where they had a cultic seat near a well in the Ešarra temple complex.

 In some cities, an annual ritual involved the purification of a goddess in a river associated with Idlurugu.
 The celebration involved Ningal in Ur, Bau in Uruk, Nanshe in Nina, and either Nungal or Ninegal in Isin.
 A rite connected to Ilurugu also took place in Nippur during a festival of Inanna in the Ur III period.
 Two later texts from Nippur, Astrolabe B and the Nippur Compendium, similarly indicate that in this city Ilurugu rites were associated with Ishtar.

 In an inscription Shulgi of Ur referred to the river god as his lord.
 Offerings to him were performed in Ur by queen Nin-kalla in the same period.
 He is also present in texts from Puzrish-Dagan, Umma and Girsu.
 A reference to Idlurugu as a king's "lord" is also known from a letter of king Zimri-Lim of Mari.
+In the letter to the River god Zimri-Lim also mentions giving him a golden cup and asked the god to not favor anyone else.
+Charpin suggests that this message should be set within the context of the negotiations with Hammurabi of Babylon about who would control the city of Hit (with the sukkalmah of Elam as mediator).
+Hammurabi remarked that he would not sign the treaty if he was not given Hit, meaning that the request Zimri-Lim made to the god could have been directed at Hammurabi.
+The problem regarding the city of Hit would not be resolved for years.

 Theophoric names invoking Id are already known from the Early Dynastic and Sargonic periods, with early examples including Id-laba and Idi-Id.